Creating a Dome Master from a MOV or MP4 file

 - …dst-prefix is the prefix you want on each file, e.g., “FRAME” or “IMG” (something not too long)

-If everything is running correctly, then you’ll see a whole bunch of incomprehensible programmer-ish-type flash by, and then it will settle down, telling you what frame it’s generating.
+Once everything is running correctly you’ll see a whole bunch of incomprehensible programmer-ish-type scroll by, and then it will settle down, telling you what frame it’s generating.
 When it’s all done, the script will exit back to the command line.
 It’ll take a while.
 Be patient.
 For each minute of the source video, the script takes about 10 minutes to generate all of the frames.
 (Your mileage may vary.)

 Once the script has finished you should have a “master” directory sitting in the directory where you ran the script.
 That directory will contain two sub-directories: “video” and “audio”.
 The “video” directory will have a bunch of files named something like “FRAME_######.PNG”, with the #’s indicating the order of the frames.
 If the input video file has and audio track, then the “audio” directory will contain several audio files whose names will be self-apparent.
 (If the input video file doesn’t have an audio track, then the “audio” directory will be empty.)